Tag Archives: cinema

 Q: Do I get academic credit?

 A: The class is for your own edification.
-However, those who attend all eight classes (July and October) will be eligible to receive a certificate of completion upon request.
+However, those who attend all eight classes planned for 2025 will be eligible to receive a certificate of completion upon request.

 Q: What is the cost of the course?